chubin/cheat.sh/README.md

 Unified access to the best community driven cheat sheets repositories of the world.

 Let's imagine for a moment that there is such a thing as an ideal cheat sheet.
-How it should look like?
+What it should look like?
 What features should it have?

 * **concise** — it should be concise; it should contain only things you need and nothing else;